MohitGarg2905/chat-server/README.md

 ### Run Application ###
 * Alter mysql connection properties in _application.properties_
-* Create the database as mentioned in connection properties
+* Create the database as mentioned in connection properties.
+Tables would be created automatically on application start.
 * Start Kafka.
 In this projects default port(9092) is configured on localhost
 * Start the application either from ChatApplication class file in IDE or by building and executing the jar.